bludit/documentation-english/pages/plugins/admin-panel-controller-and-view/index.md

-# Controller and View for Admin panel
+# Admin panel: Controller and View via plugins
 <!-- position: 3 -->

 Bludit provides an easy way to create a controller and view for the admin panel via plugins.